Last Updated: December 10, 2021 | Previous Versions

 1. Services.
 As part of providing the services and as further described in the Documentation, Snowflake has processes designed to perform robust testing and validation before each release to minimize Errors.

 2. General Support Offering.
 Customer shall designate one primary contact who will have administrator privileges and may designate additional contacts (“Customer Contacts”).
 Snowflake shall provide English-speaking remote assistance to Customer Contacts for questions or issues arising from any Error, as further described in this Policy, including troubleshooting, diagnosis, and recommendations for potential workarounds for the duration of Customer’s subscription to the applicable Service.
-Snowflake shall also provide the specific entitlements as further described in this Policy and the tables below.
+Snowflake shall also provide the specific entitlements for the corresponding Support Level procured by Customer as further described in this Policy and the tables below.
 Details for Priority Support are described in the Priority Support Services Description at www.snowflake.com/legal, which is incorporated herein by this reference.

 4. Submission of Support Cases.
-Each Support Case shall; (a) designate the Severity Level of the Error in accordance with the definitions in Table 1, (b) identify the Customer Account that experienced the error, (c) include information sufficiently detailed to allow Snowflake Support to attempt to duplicate the Error (including any relevant error messages), and (d) provide contact information for the Customer Contact most familiar with the issue.
+Each Support Case shall; (a) designate the Severity Level of the Error in accordance with the definitions in Table 1, (b) identify the Customer Account that experienced the error, (c) include information sufficiently detailed to allow Snowflake Support to attempt to duplicate the Error (including any relevant error messages, but not export-controlled data, personal data (other than as required herein), sensitive data, other regulated data, or Customer Data), and (d) provide contact information for the Customer Contact most familiar with the issue.
+Information submitted in a Support Case is not Customer Data.
+The Customer Contact shall also give Snowflake any other important Support Case information in a timely manner.
 Unless Customer expressly designates the Severity Level, the Support Case will default to Severity Level 4.
 If Customer believes the issue to be related to Client Software (as defined in the Agreement), then the Support Case shall also include the applicable Client Software log files.
 If Customer Contacts submit Support Cases related to enhancement or feature requests, Snowflake shall treat those tickets as closed once the request has been forwarded internally.

 a.
 Follow-the-Sun Case Management.
 Snowflake Support shall implement follow-the-sun case management for handling Severity Level 1 Support Cases, to better facilitate uninterrupted support by utilizing Snowflake Support across multiple time zones.